Phone: (202) 296-5505 Email: info@winvale.com

 Paying the IFF

-For TDR contractors, sales reports and the corresponding Industrial Funding Fee (IFF) are due monthly.
+For TDR contractors, sales reports are due monthly, but the corresponding Industrial Funding Fee (IFF) can be paid either monthly or quarterly.
 The IFF is 0.75% of GSA contract sales and is used to cover GSA’s cost of operating the Federal Supply Schedules (FSS) program.
-TDR contractors can select to make the IFF payment with the following methods: Credit Card (with a maximum of $24,999), Debit Card (no limit), PayPal (with a maximum of $10,000), or an automated clearing house (no limit).
+TDR contractors can select to make the IFF payment with the following methods:

 Best Practices for TDR Sales Reporting